-- · In stationary machines such as generators, compressors, power saws, and similar equipment. - · For cleaning purposes. - · In forklift trucks, bulldozers, and earthmovers.
+In stationary machines such as generators, compressors, power saws, and similar equipment.

+- · For cleaning purposes. - In forklift trucks, bulldozers, and earthmovers.

-Generally, it does not include nonbusiness, off-highway use of fuel, such as use by minibikes, snowmobiles, power lawn mowers, chain saws, and other yard equipment.
+Generally, this use does not include nonbusiness use of fuel, such as use by minibikes, snowmobiles, power lawn mowers, chain saws, and other yard equipment.